Chazzychouse/unit-conversion-tables/README.md

 # unit-conversion-tables
-Convert a user input unit to another user input unit
+Convert a user input unit to another user input unit.
+This was compiled for C++ 11.

 #### *Relevant Skills*
 * Understanding of functional programming